The Limits of Long-Context Reasoning in Automated Bug Fixing: Appendix

 \section{Appendix}

-\subsection{SWE-Bench benchmark description}
+\subsection{SWE-bench benchmark description}

 SWE-bench is a benchmark designed to evaluate large language models on complex real-world software engineering tasks drawn from GitHub \citep{jimenez2024swebenchlanguagemodelsresolve}.
 Given a repository and a GitHub issue, a model must produce a patch that resolves the problem described.
 Each instance in the dataset consists of a failing test (Fail-to-Pass) that is fixed by the corresponding pull request along with additional tests to ensure no unrelated behavior is broken (Pass-to-Pass).
+Each example in the benchmark contains a "gold" patch file, which has the code which are able to resolve the problem mentioned in the issue description and pass both suites of tests.
 The tasks come from actual GitHub issues and their associated fixes, making the evaluation grounded in how software evolves in practice.
 While many recent works focus on SWE-bench in the context of agentic / file-retrieval workflows (given its complexity), we set out to explore its suitability as a long-context benchmark, considering how it uses retrieved context from the entire repositories as the context.

 The SWE-bench evaluation pipeline has two main stages: \textbf{generation} and \textbf{evaluation}.
 In the generation stage, the model is prompted with an issue description and relevant repository context, and it produces a candidate patch.
 In the evaluation stage, this patch is tested inside a controlled Docker environment: 1. the repository is cloned, 2. the model’s patch is applied to the targeted file(s), and 3. the full test suite is run to check whether the issue is resolved without breaking other functionality.